Connect with others who understand.

 In general, hydroxychloroquine is a well-tolerated lupus treatment.
 When you first start taking it, you may experience common side effects like nausea, loss of appetite, stomach cramps, or vomiting.
 These symptoms usually go away on their own once your body gets used to the drug.

-High doses of hydroxychloroquine over long periods of time can damage your retina — the light-sensitive tissue in your eye.
-Make sure to get your eyes checked regularly.
-Be sure to talk to your eye doctor if you notice any new vision problems.
+High doses of hydroxychloroquine over long periods can damage your retina — the light-sensitive tissue in your eye.
+Be sure to get your eyes checked regularly, and tell your eye doctor if you notice any new vision problems.

 How Long Does Hydroxychloroquine Stay in Your System?

-Because it takes time for your body to break down hydroxychloroquine, you may still experience side effects even after you stop taking it.
-These side effects should go away over time as your body clears out the drug.
+Because it takes time for your body to break down hydroxychloroquine, you may experience side effects even after you stop taking it.
+These side effects should go away as your body clears out the drug.

 What Happens if You Miss a Dose of Hydroxychloroquine?

-While it’s important to take your hydroxychloroquine daily as prescribed by your doctor, you might miss an occasional dose.
-Life gets busy, and maybe you forget to pack your medication for a weekend trip or forget to have it refilled at the pharmacy.
+It’s important to take hydroxychloroquine daily as prescribed by your doctor, but you might miss an occasional dose.
+Life gets busy, and maybe you forget to refill your prescription or pack your medication for a weekend trip.
 So, what happens if you miss a dose?
-Because hydroxychloroquine builds up in your system and takes several days to be broken down, you likely won’t notice any lupus symptoms if you miss one or two doses.
+Because hydroxychloroquine builds up in your system and takes several days to break down, you likely won’t notice lupus symptoms if you miss a dose or two.

 Other members replied: